elbstack/lexoffice-client-js/README.md

 <h2 name="examples">💡 Examples</h2>

-All functions should be 'async' as the clients methods return promises.
+All functions are promise based.
 These promises are formatted by the [ts-results package](https://github.com/vultix/ts-results), for extended error handling see [Error handling](#error-handling).

 ### Retrieve an invoice